JacoboLansac/audits/solo/pinlink-phase1-audit.md

     }
 ```

 However, there is no requirement to list a positive amount such as `require(tokenAmount > 0)`.
-When this happens, neither `ERC1155` nor (`ERC20` for collateral transfer) reverts, and therefore the caller will be the assigned  `renter` of that `tokenId`, even if not have any of them in his wallet.
-Any account with `RENTER_ROLE` can call `list()` any `tokenId` passing `tokenAmount=0`, as long as they haven't been listed yet in the Marketplace.
-This allows renters to "steal" the renter status for any `tokenIds` from their rightful owners.
+Neiter `ERC1155` nor `ERC20` (for collateral transfer) reverts with 0 amounts, and therefore an attacker can list 0 tokens to get the `renter` status of that `tokenId`, even without owning any of the token in his wallet.

+Any account with `RENTER_ROLE` can call `list()` any `tokenId` passing `tokenAmount=0` and get the renter role, as long as they haven't been listed yet in the Marketplace.
+This effectively steals the renter status from their rightful owners.

 Moreover, there isn't either a requirement so that such `tokenId` has `totalSupply > 0`, so nothing stops the attacker from claiming renter ownership from future tokenIds that have never been minted, although its impact is less important.